-Not so generally well known in recent years, but beginning again to command the respect they rightfully deserve, Girard-Perregaux is one of the true greats of the Swiss watch industry and one which has long held a very glamorous image in high-end watchmaking.
-The company has developed and produced in-house, some of the most technically advanced watches ever made.
+One of the many many top Swiss watch companies to lose its way during the ‘Quartz Crisis’ but now back in its stride once more and beginning to command the respect it rightfully deserves.
+Girard-Perregaux is one of the true greats of the Swiss watch industry and one which long held one of the most glamorous images in high-end watchmaking.
+The company developed and produced in-house, some of the most technically advanced watches ever made.
 Notably Tourbillons, Minute Repeaters and other refined Grande Complication models.

-In the novel “From Russia With Love”, no less than on the first page, author Ian Fleming wrote that a gold Girard-Perregaux on a brown crocodile strap was one of the “typical membership badges of the rich man’s club”, and more recently the company has worked closely with Ferrari, releasing chronographs bearing both brands.
+In the novel “From Russia With Love”, and no less than on the first page, author Ian Fleming wrote “a gold Girard-Perregaux on a brown crocodile strap is one of the typical membership badges of the rich man’s club”, and more recently the company has worked very closely with Ferrari, releasing chronographs under both brand names.

 As early as 1840, one of the founders, Constant Girard, began to develop the innovative concept of wearing watches on the wrist and later in 1879, his wristwatches were ordered personally by Emperor Wilhelm I for officers in the German Imperial Navy.
 Two thousand were made, making this the first large-scale commercial production of wristwatches in history.

-In recognition of its ongoing quest for precision, in 1905 Girard-Perregaux was elected a permanent member of the jury at the most popular international watch fairs.
+In recognition of its ongoing quest for precision, in 1905 Girard-Perregaux was elected a permanent member of the jury at the largest international watch fairs.

-The golden age for Girard-Perregaux really began in the 1920s, continuing through to the end of the 1960s, and saw the company grow rapidly in both its expertise and strength in its markets across Europe, Asia, and the Americas.
-In the 1940s, the company produced a range of sports and military watches using the strapline “For Active Service”.
+The golden age for Girard-Perregaux really began in the 1920s, continuing through to the 1970s, seeing the company grow rapidly in both its expertise and strength across Europe, Asia, and the Americas.
+In the 1940s, the company produced a popular range of sports and military watches using the strapline “For Active Service”.
 These waterproof, shockproof, antimagnetic, and luminous watches carried names such as the Mermaid, Sea Hawk, Amphibian and the ‘M.D.
 Waterproof’.
 The Sea Hawk remained popular up to the end of the 1960s when it was withdrawn.
-However, this model has recently been re-released as a highly competent, professional divers watch.
+However, this model has recently been revived as a highly competent, professional divers watch.

-In 1956 Girard-Perregaux introduced its first automatic watch, the Calibre 21, 39 Jewels ‘Gyromatic’ which used a highly advanced Gyrotrones automatic reverser gear winding system, which caused a sensation across the watch industry.
+In 1956 Girard-Perregaux introduced its first automatic watch, the Calibre 21, 39 Jewels ‘Gyromatic’ which used a highly advanced Gyrotrone automatic reverser gear winding system, which caused a sensation across the watch industry.
 The Gyromatic was continually developed until in 1966, the Girard-Perregaux Gyromatic Chronometer HF was launched.
 This was the first ever high-frequency movement with a balance vibrating at 36,000 times an hour, or 10 beats per second.
-These were some of the most accurate mechanical wristwatches ever produced, and in 1967, 70% of all the Chronometer certificates issued by the Swiss Neuchatel Observatory went to Girard-Perregaux’ Chronometer HF models.
+In 1966 this unrivalled movement was awarded the Centenary Prize by the Neuvhatel Observatory and brought what is now recognised as true precision to watchmaking for the first time.
+A year later in 1967, 70% of all the Chronometer certificates issued by the Swiss Neuchatel Observatory went to Girard-Perregaux’ Chronometer HF models.
+These were some of the most accurate mechanical wristwatches of all time.

 The watch we have here is a simply stunning Girard-Perregaux gentleman’s dress watch in rarely seen 18ct pink gold from 1945.
 This watch has the most beautiful ribbed case with ‘Grasshopper’ lugs, which tilt the watch and dial very slightly towards ones eyes as one raises the wrist to check the time.
 The difference in the height of the lugs is subtle but effective.
 The dial has a wonderful 1940s classical character all its own, yet it is also quite contemporary today.